antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 .NET Core is optimized for building highly scalable web applications, running on Windows or Linux.
-If you're building Windows desktop applications then .NET Framework is still the best choice for you.
+If you're building Windows desktop applications then .NET Framework is the best choice for you.

 ```html
 <div style="text-align: center; width: 100%;"><iframe